vimaec/vim/README.md

 ## Header Buffer

 The header section contains the VIM file version and additional meta data as a JSON-encoded object where the values are only allowed to be strings.
+String escaping is not allowed in keys or values.

+The following is an example:

 ```
 {
   "vim" : "0.10.0",
-  "guid" : "03280421-595d-4a35-802e-83bb6739e7ae",
+  "id" : "03280421-595d-4a35-802e-83bb6739e7ae",
-  "version" : "1",
+  "revision" : "f7eaf6b2-55b2-4f55-87f4-cdc9a01aa406",
-  "generated" : "Vim.Revit.Exporter:v1.46:Revit2020",
+  "generator" : "Vim.Revit.Exporter:v1.46:Revit2020",
   "created" : "2020-05-20T16:31:19Z",
-  "author" : "Christopher Diggins"
 }
 ```

-The only required field is "vim" which has value in the format `<major>.<minor>.<patch>` representing the file format version.
-The key names are case insensitive.
-The `created` field, if present, should contain a date in ISO_8601 format.
+The field names are case insensitive.
+The only required field is `vim` which must have the value in the format `<major>.<minor>.<patch>` representing the file format version.
+The `id` field should be a uniquely generated GUID created the first time a VIM is created, but is not changed when the file is modified or saved.
+The `revision` field if present should be a new GUID created anytime a VIM is modified or updated.
+The `created` field, should contain a date in ISO_8601 format.
+The `generator` field contains the name of the program used to generate or edit the VIM.

 ## Assets Buffer